Characterizing Weighted MSO for Trees by Branching Transitive Closure Logics

 where $a \in S$, $x,y$ are first-order variables, $\sigma \in \Sigma$, $1 \le i \le \maxrk(\Sigma)$, and $X$ is a second-order variable.
 We will abbreviate a sequence $\exists x_1 \ldots \exists x_k$ of quantifications by $\exists x_{1,k}$.
 The set of free variables of a formula $\varphi$ is denoted by $\Free(\varphi)$.
 The formula $\varphi$ is called {\em sentence} if $\Free(\varphi)=\emptyset$.
 Often we indicate the free variables of a formula explicitly.
 For instance, if a formula $\varphi$ has the free variables $x$, $y$, and $z$, then we denote this fact by $\varphi(x,y,z)$.
 If $x_1,\ldots,x_k$ are the free variables of some formula $\psi$, then we write $\psi(x_{1,k})$, and accordingly for other sequences of variables.

 As usual in logics, we deal with free variables of a formula by means of variable assignments.
-Rather than repeating all the technical details here we only collect the most important notations and refer to the reader to \cite{drogas05,drogas07,drogas09,drovog06,fulvog09,drovog10a,bolgasmonzei10} for details.
+In the following we collect the most important notations and refer the reader to \cite{drogas05,drogas07,drogas09,drovog06,fulvog09,drovog10a,bolgasmonzei10} for details.

 Let $\xi \in T_\Sigma$.
 For a finite set $\mathcal V$ of first-order and second-order variables we denote a \emph{$\mathcal V$-assignment for $\xi$} by $\rho$.
 For any position $w \in \pos(\xi)$ and set $W \subseteq \pos(\xi)$, we denote the $x$- and $X$-update of $\rho$ by $\rho[x\mapsto w]$ and $\rho[X\mapsto W]$, respectively.